aedm/aedm.net/src/content/blog/2025-12-25-square-minus-square-2025-12-22/index.md

 }
 ```

 I made a little framework that displays results.
-It can capture screenshots and video footages.
+It can capture screenshots and video footage.

 Several coding agents were tasked to implement the function, and I did it myself without AI, too.
 Agents are encouraged to generate screenshots and examine them.